bit-phile/bit-phile.github.io/content/tech/docker/docker-compose-todo-app.md

 ⟩ npm start
 ```

-> Facing issues with mysql db?
+> Facing issues with MySQL db?
 Please make sure it is running.
 Also, provide environment variables, `DB_USER` and `DB_PASSWORD` while running the backend.

-Open `localhost:3000`, you should see an ugly page without css.
+Open `localhost:3000`, and you should see an ugly page without CSS.
 Let's not worry about the styling of the page.

 ![todo app screen shot](/tech/docker/todo-screen-shot.png "Todo app screenshot")

-You should be able to add a todo.
+You should be able to add a to-do.

-## Create `Dockerfile` for backend
+## Create `Dockerfile` for the backend

-Let's write `Dockerfile` for backend.
+Let's write `Dockerfile` for the backend.

 ```Dockerfile
 FROM node:12-alpine